microsoft/PowerToys/doc/specs/OOBE-Dialog.md

 PowerToys suffers from the lack of a guided post-install experience.
 Without this, it is virtually impossible for new users to quickly get started with PowerToys due to the need to dig through documentation to understand how to use it.
 The proceeding document proposes the creation of a post-install prompt that introduces users to the various PowerToys and offers helpful insights and engaging customization options to users who normally would not look through the documentation.

 ### 1.2.
-Key Definitions/Concepts
+Key Definition/Concept

-Here are definitions of words and acronyms found throughout this document to ensure clarity:
+Here we define the key acronym found throughout this document to ensure clarity:

 - **OOBE:** Out of box experience – The users’ initial interactions with the product immediately after installing the product and/or launching the product for the first time.